 MISS THE MISSISSIPPI AND YOU Ken Burns' Country Music documentary is now showing on NPT .
 If you've missed it, put down the phone and make yourself some chicken & dumplings and gander at Episode 1 featuring the Carter Family and the Blue Yodeler, Jimmie Rodgers.
 Until a major documentary comes along, this will serve as the best introduction to the strange and miraculous tale of the vagabond turned proto rock star who set course for American music.

-Meridian Rising imagines the life of Jimmie Rodgers and features the WPA Ballclub with Billy Bragg, Jon Langford, Fats Kaplin, Tim O'Brien, William Tyler, and Garry Tallent.
+Don't miss PB & WPAs Meridian Rising which imagines the life of Jimmie Rodgers and features a galaxy of legends from Nashville and beyond including Billy Bragg, Jon Langford, Richard Bennett, Fats Kaplin, Tim O'Brien, William Tyler, and Garry Tallent of the E Street Band.
 Stream it at Rolling Stone, read the NPR feature, and visit our tent shows below where all is revealed.

 WXNA WORK PROGRESS RADIO HOUR

-Tune in to PB's Works Progress Radio Hour on WXNA Thursday nights from 8-9pm (CST) streaming live on wxnafm.org and in Nashville at 101.5 FM featuring new, classic, and undiscovered music from around the world as well as revealing interviews from guests like film director Amir Bar-Lev (Long Strange Trip), New York art ensemble Landlady, photographer Jim Herrington, Billy Bragg, WPABs Fats Kaplin, and bassist and E Street Band co-founder, Garry Tallent.
+Tune in to PB's Works Progress Radio Hour on WXNA Wednesdays from 12-1pm (CST) streaming live on wxnafm.org and in Nashville at 101.5 FM featuring new, classic, and undiscovered music from around the world as well as revealing interviews from guests like film director Amir Bar-Lev (Long Strange Trip), New York art ensemble Landlady, photographer Jim Herrington, Billy Bragg, WPABs Fats Kaplin, and bassist and E Street Band co-founder, Garry Tallent.
 Check out the playlists and read more about WXNA here.